jcarlos-prieto/niliBOX/resources/API.md

 ## QML controls
 These controls extend the functionality of the standard QtQuick controls to make them adjust to the theme selected in the core application.
 The purpose is to provide a consistent look and feel between the core application and the modules.
 All these controls add a new property called `name` which connects with the theme definitions.
 For instance, if a control is given `name: "mybutton"` and the theme definition file contains `mybutton.image = myicon.png`, then mybutton will show the icon myicon.
 The appearence of these controls is modified by the theme properties also listed here.
-For a full list of the available theme properties, check the section [Theme properties](#theme-properties).
+For a description of the available theme properties, check the section [Theme properties](#theme-properties).
 <table>
 <thead>
 <tr>